-- Introduction to Business Acquaints beginning students with the major institutions and practices in the business world.
+- 1013 Introduction to Business Acquaints beginning students with the major institutions and practices in the business world.
 Provides elementary concepts of business and serves as an orientation course for selection of a specific major.
-(F, S) - 1103 Practical Economics Introduces the fundamentals of economics, relating them to current issues in today's society.
+(F, S) ACTS: BUS 1013 - Practical Economics Introduces the fundamentals of economics, relating them to current issues in today's society.
 Designed to help beginning students develop a new view of current, important economic issues.
 Presents economics from the perspective of a practical orientation that allows students to apply economic analysis in their daily lives.
 Note: This course does not fulfill the Social Science requirement for the baccalaureate degree or the Associate of Arts degree.
-(D) - Business Math Provides instruction in problems related to business situations and financial management combining training in fundamentals of math and problem solving with calculators.
-(D) - 1513 Records Management Introduces the complex field of records management C filing, life cycle of records, and importance of file management using alphabetic filing rules compatible with the Association of Records Managers and Administrators (ARMA) guidelines.
+(D) - Business Math Provides instruction in problems related to the mathematical processes and techniques used in the business and technical fields: percentages, interest, discounts, payroll, taxes banking and credit.
+Prerequisites: ACT Score of 15 or MATH 0003 (F, S) - 1513 Records Management Introduces the complex field of records management C filing, life cycle of records, and importance of file management using alphabetic filing rules compatible with the Association of Records Managers and Administrators (ARMA) guidelines.
 Other methods of storing and retrieving alphabetic, subject, and geographic records will be studied.
 (F) - 2023 Legal Environment of Business Studies the fundamental elements of the Anglo-American legal system and its common law origins.
 Includes the application and operation of the legal system in the remedy of business disputes, the development and operation of the court system, and the regulation of American business and industry by the United States government.
+(F, S) ACTS: BLAW 2003

-(F, S) - 2103 Human Relations in Business Studies the understanding of behavior in organizations, focusing on the interaction of the individual and the organization.
+- 2103 Human Relations in Business Studies the understanding of behavior in organizations, focusing on the interaction of the individual and the organization.
 Directed primarily toward the human problems of supervisors and middle managers.
 Includes a historical background, major theories of motivation, job satisfaction, leadership, organizational and social environments, group processes, and communications.
-(F, S) - Business Statistics Uses statistical methods in studying business and economic data, averages and dispersions, probability, sampling,

-- statistical inference, estimation, tests of hypotheses, index numbers, and linear regression and correlation.
-Pre-requisite: MATH 1023 and CIS 2503.
-(D) - Human Resources Management Addresses modern methods of selection, testing and solving various human resources problems.
+(F, S) - Business Statistics Uses statistical methods in studying business and economic data, averages and dispersions, probability, sampling, statistical inference, estimation, tests of hypotheses, index numbers, and linear regression and correlation.
+Pre-requisites: MATH 1023 and CIS 2503.
+(D) ACTS: MATH 2103 or BUS 2103 - 2123 Human Resources Management Addresses modern methods of selection, testing and solving various human resources problems.